Adrenal Insufficiency Panel- Basic

 Adrenal Insufficiency (AI) Caused by Medications

-Discounted Labs’ basic adrenal insufficiency panel includes cortisol, ACTH, and DHEA as a starting point.
-Depending on lab test results, physicians may choose to do an ACTH stimulation test, renin test, aldosterone test, potassium, sodium, and a CT scan of the adrenal glands.
-In order to check for Addison's Disease, the auto-immune type of primary adrenal insufficiency, labs should be drawn to check 21-hydroxylase autoantibodies.
+Discounted Labs offers a simple adrenal insufficiency panel.
+This panel measures cortisol, ACTH, and dhea levels.
+These tests are only the beginning.
+Depending on the results, doctors may suggest more tests.
+These can include an ACTH stimulation test, a renin test, a potassium test, an aldosterone test, and a CT scan of the adrenal glands.
+To find Addison's disease, which is a type of primary adrenal insufficiency, labs will check for 21-hydroxylase autoantibodies.

 Cortisol Blood Test